arcanbytes/OPL480pCheatGen/README.md

 - Corrupted graphics.
 - The game failing to launch correctly.

-We recommend trying the integrated OPL GSM (Graphics Synthesizer Mode Selector), specifically the "HDTV 480p Mode" found within each game's configuration.
+Then try the integrated OPL GSM (Graphics Synthesizer Mode Selector), specifically the "HDTV 480p Mode" found within each game's configuration.
 GSM is a hardware-level video scaling solution that often offers broader compatibility, though it may introduce its own performance issues or visual glitches in certain titles.

 ---